wyona/yanel-contributions/realms/foaf/README.txt

   README
   ------

   Download Yanel (http://yanel.wyona.org) and install this realm to run your own FOAF server resp. to be your own Open Social Network provider.
-Add the following resources to your local.resources.xml:
+Add the following resources to your local.resources.xml (please note that the order matters):

+    - src/resources/foaf/ (package="org.wyona.yanel.impl.resources.foaf")
     - src/resources/findfriend/
-    - src/resources/foaf/ (package="org.wyona.yanel.impl.resources.foaf")

-  For a productive environment one might want to re-configure the repository config within
+  For a productive environment one might want to re-configure the profiles repository config within

-    - res-configs/profile.yanel-rc
-    - res-configs/.yanel-rc
-    - res-configs/index.html.yanel-rc
+    - realm.xml

-  by modifying the repo-config parameter.
+  by modifying the foaf:profiles-data value.